|

 [graph shown of ten-year investment rising over time]

-Some seek aggressive capital appreciation, combined with short-term
+Some seek aggressive capital appreciation, combined with short-termemerging market gains.

 [graph shown of a different ten-year investment rising over time]